ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to delegates, such as Report Receivers, when those are outside of their immediate management domain.

-## Identifier Alignment {#identifier-alignment}
+### Identifier Alignment {#identifier-alignment}

 When the domain in the address in the From: header field has the same Organizational Domain as a domain verified by SPF or DKIM (or both), it has Identifier Alignment. (see below)

-## Longest PSD {#longest-psd}
+### Longest PSD {#longest-psd}

 The term Longest PSD is defined in [@!RFC9091].

-## Mail Receiver {#mail-receiver}
+### Mail Receiver {#mail-receiver}

 The entity or organization that receives and processes email.
 Mail Receivers operate one or more Internet-facing Mail Transport Agents (MTAs).

-## Non-existent Domains {#non-existent-domains}
+### Non-existent Domains {#non-existent-domains}

 For DMARC purposes, a non-existent domain is a domain for which there is an NXDOMAIN or NODATA response for A, AAAA, and MX records.
 This is a broader definition than that in [@RFC8020].

-## Organizational Domain {#organizational-domain}
+### Organizational Domain {#organizational-domain}

-The domain that was registered with a domain name registrar.
-In the absence of more accurate methods, heuristics are used to determine this, since it is not always the case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
-The Organizational Domain is determined by applying the algorithm found in (#determining-the-organizational-domain).
+The Organizational Domain is typically a domain that was registered with a domain name registrar.
+More formally, it is a Public Suffix Domain plus one label.
+The Organizational Domain for the domain in the RFC5322.From domain is determined by applying the algorithm found in (#determining-the-organizational-domain).

-## Public Suffix Domain (PSD) {#public-suffix-domain}
+### Public Suffix Domain (PSD) {#public-suffix-domain}

 The term Public Suffix Domain is defined in [@!RFC9091].

-## Public Suffix Operator (PSO) {#public-suffix-operator}
+### Public Suffix Operator (PSO) {#public-suffix-operator}

 The term Public Suffix Operator is defined in [@!RFC9091].

-## PSO Controlled Domain Names {#pso-controlled-domain-names}
+### PSO Controlled Domain Names {#pso-controlled-domain-names}

 The term PSO Controlled Domain Names is defined in [@!RFC9091].

-## Report Receiver {#report-receiver}
+### Report Receiver {#report-receiver}

 An operator that receives reports from another operator implementing the reporting mechanisms described in this document and/or the documents [@!DMARC-Aggregate-Reporting] and [@!DMARC-Failure-Reporting].
 Such an operator might be receiving reports about messages related to a domain for which it is the Domain Owner or PSO, or reports about messages related to another operator's domain.
 This term applies collectively to the system components that receive and process these reports and the organizations that operate them.

 ##  More on Identifier Alignment {#more-on-identifier-alignment}